American University Parking Policy

 Campus service providers and vendors parking permits

-Campus service providers and vendor parking permits are available to those entities whose employees work on campus but are not employed by the University.
-These entities may purchase parking permits—in advance and in full—from the Parking and Traffic Services Office.
+Campus service providers and vendor parking permits are available to those whose employees work on campus but are not employed by the University.
+These individuals may purchase parking permits—in advance and in full—from the Parking and Traffic Services Office.
 Campus service providers and vendors may purchase permits in bulk and distribute them to their employees or individual employees of these companies may purchase their permits directly from the Parking and Traffic Services Office in monthly increments.
 Employment status with a campus services & vendor may be subject to verification prior to permit issuance.
 This permit is sold to the employer/employee according to the applicable faculty/staff rate—full-time or part-time—and is valid in all faculty/staff lots, subject to all faculty/staff permit restrictions.
 Advance and bulk purchases must be made through GL account transfers or invoice/check purchases.
 Individuals may purchase permits using cash, personal check, money order, cashier's check, Visa, Master Card or Discover.

 Loading Permits can be requested from the Parking and Traffic Services Office.
 The standard loading permit is valid for one day only, and restricted to 20 minutes of loading time.